tchoi8/interviews/Hoja de Router/readme.md

 Q: I have watched some of the final projects.
 There are code poems, bots, interactive installations thanks to platforms like Arduino...
 What other kind of projects you have developed?
 What are the events, projects or lessons you are most proud of?

-A: Talking by Ishac Betran and Jon Wohl, Programmable human by Anastasis Germandis, Tasting by Simona de rosa.
+A: Ishac Bertran and Jon Wohl who are making amazing projects like [Talking](http://talking.jonwohl.com/), [Programmable human](https://github.com/agermanidis/Welcome_Programmable_Human) by Anastasis Germandis [video](https://vimeo.com/132894825), [Tasted](http://www.simona-derosa.com/works/#/tasted/) by Simona de rosa, but all of our students are special to us.

 Q: I have read that one of [your advice](https://medium.com/@tchoi8/somethings-i-wish-someone-told-me-when-i-began-to-make-art-9ea65b088188) for the artists is starting a community of their own.
 Have some students created a community after their courses in SFPC?